A Séance in Fairyland...

 .

-Hanging out, or, of ornithology and pretty maids.
+Ornithology and pretty maids.

 Aww, what a sweetheart.
 But how on earth does she manage to perch with such incredible poise without tumbling forwards (or backwards) and breaking her egg?
 She evidently has access to the same, arcane secrets that dear old Humpty Dumpty possessed, I dare say.
 Sadly, Humpty did eventually topple over....No!